-REQUIREMENTS FOR SUBMISSION OF ARTICLES: Articles may be submitted by email with the images sent by mail.
-Send your articles to: firstname.lastname@example.org.
-If this is not possible, articles may be submitted on computer diskettes.
+REQUIREMENTS FOR SUBMISSION OF ARTICLES: Articles and images should be submitted by email.
+Send your articles to: email@example.com.
 We use Microsoft Word on a Power Mac.
-Please save your document as a "text only".
+Please save your document as a "text only" format.

 PHOTOS: Your photo contributions are what makes FAJ the magazine that it is.
 We rely on apparatus photographers throughout the world to get us top quality photos.
 Following are the types of photos we require for quality reproduction.

 COLOR: High-resolution digital images are preferred over all other modes.
 Digital images should be shot at the highest resolution your camera allows.
 Send us an unaltered "as shot" image in .jpg format.
-You can either e-mail single images or place multiple images on a CD or DVD and mail them to us.
 Do not send more than one image per e-mail and send the image as an attached file.
 When naming a digital image include your last name at the start of the file name.
-Please be sure to include all information on the apparatus in your e-mail or with your CD/DVD.
+Please be sure to include all information on the apparatus in your e-mail.
 Do not try to include the year, make, capacities, etc., all in the file name.
 File names should be simple: photographer's name, department and unit number will suffice (example: SmithAnytownE1.jpg).
 Be sure to include your name in the image file's name.

 For historical images we can still work from 35 mm slides.
 We need to use original, professionally processed color transparencies (slides).
 Our experience has shown that professionally processed Kodachrome, Ektachrome, and Fujichrome reproduce well.
 Duplicate slides are generally unacceptable for color reproduction because they do not reproduce as well as originals